Martian01/mrhttpd/Readme.md

  * lib/libc.so.6
  * etc/file/magic/*

-#### USE_SENDFILE
+#### USE\_SENDFILE
 chooses which implementation is used for sending files.
 The choice is between a routine in user space and the kernel function sendfile().
 Whilst the latter promises better performance and lower CPU load, you might want to choose the user space routine for trouble shooting.
 Also, on operating systems other than Linux you need to select the user space routine.

 #### DETACH
 controls whether the server sends itself into the background when it starts up.
 When running the server natively you will almost always want to detach.
 Inside a Docker container you will not want to detach it.

-#### HTTP_HEADER_LENGTH
+#### HTTP\_HEADER\_LENGTH
 defines the size of the internal HTTP header buffer.

 Note: the server will try to internalize as many headers as possible from the HTTP request.
 Hence the setting is largely irrelevant.

-#### AUTH_HEADER
+#### AUTH\_HEADER
 defines the authorisation header required for certain requests.
 Typically used for Basic Auth.
 The server will send a WWW-Authenticate header in case the Authorisation header is missing for a protected resource.

-#### AUTH_METHODS
+#### AUTH\_METHODS
 defines for which HTTP methods an authorisation header is required.
 The variable is an integer representing a bit string with the bits meaning:

  * 0: GET
  * 1: HEAD
  * 2: PUT
  * 3: DELETE

-#### QUERY_HACK
+#### QUERY\_HACK
 is an option for the processing of query strings.
-If this variable exists the query string of a resource will be interpreted as part of the file name, provided the resource path begins with the string in QUERY_HACK.
+If this variable exists the query string of a resource will be interpreted as part of the file name, provided the resource path begins with the string in QUERY\_HACK.

 Example: assuming a request for a resource `index.html?sorted=yes`.
 Normally the server will read the file `index.html`.
 The query string `sorted=yes` will be omitted.
-If you specify QUERY_HACK=/, the processing will be different and the server will read the file `index.html?sorted=yes`.
+If you specify QUERY\_HACK=/, the processing will be different and the server will read the file `index.html?sorted=yes`.

 The option is named a hack because it is a violation of the HTTP specification.
-It is, however, useful when you have mirrored dynamic resources using wget, and wget has created file names containing the query part.
+It is, however, useful when you have mirrored dynamic resources using `wget`, and `wget` has created file names containing the query part.

-One note about query strings in general: for static file requests they are always ignored (unless QUERY_HACK is specified).
-They are passed to CGI scripts via the usual mechanism.
+One note about query strings in general: for static file requests they are always ignored (unless QUERY\_HACK is specified).
+They are passed to CGI scripts via the usual mechanism (the environment).

 ### Environment Variables

-The variables **AUTH_HEADER** and **AUTH_METHODS** can be injected via the environment.
+The variables **AUTH\_HEADER** and **AUTH\_METHODS** can be injected via the environment.
 If present, they will override the compile-time variables.
 This is the only way to provide standard images for docker and kubernetes based scenarios.

 ## Build